 MS is a condition where a person's immune system mistakenly attacks the fatty, protective layer, called myelin, around nerves in the brain and spinal cord.
 The resulting damage can cause a range of symptoms and disability.

-Dr Trend has made great progress with this project, resulting in publication of her results in a prestigious scientific journal, Frontiers in Immunology.
-She has shown that an immune cell type called B cells are uniquely altered in women with MS. B cells are responsible for producing antibodies to fight infection.
-As a built-in feedback loop, some B cells have a sensor molecule that detects when antibodies have been produced, and dampens down the B cell immune response so that it does not become excessive.
-However, Dr Trend showed that the levels of this sensor molecule are reduced in B cells of women with MS. This could reduce their capacity to switch off autoimmune responses and also influence the capacity to fight infections such as with Epstein Barr Virus (EBV), which is associated with increased risk of MS. More information about these findings is here.
+Dr Trend has made great progress with this project, resulting in the publication of her results in a prestigious scientific journal, Frontiers in Immunology.
+Her research demonstrates that women with MS exhibit unique alterations in a specific type of immune cell known as B cells.
+B cells are responsible for producing antibodies to fight infection.
+As a built-in feedback loop, some B cells have a sensor molecule that detects when antibodies have been produced and dampens down the B cell immune response so that it does not become excessive.
+However, Dr Trend has shown that the levels of this sensor molecule are reduced in B cells of women with MS. This could impair their ability to switch off autoimmune responses and influence their capacity to fight infections such as Epstein Barr Virus (EBV), which is associated with an increased risk of MS. More information about these findings is here.

 Updated: 21 January, 2020